 Want to leverage awesome features of an Excel table but do not want any formatting in it?
-This tutorial will teach you how to quickly clear a table format in Excel.
+This tutorial will teach you how to quickly undo table format in Excel.

 By default, Excel tables are equipped with many great features including predefined styles.
 In some situations, however, you may want to remove formatting keeping all other functionality of a table.
 This tutorial will teach you how to quickly do that.

 How to remove table formatting in Excel

 To remove formatting but retain all other features of an Excel table, this is what you need to do: